alardus/candybox/README.md

 **How to use it**

-If you just needed to use your RPi as a router:
+If you just want to use your RPi as a router:
   * Go to http://bearouter.org/ and download latest release of bearouter ISO for RPi;
   * To use an image file, you will need to unzip it and write it to a suitable SD card using the UNIX tool dd.
 Windows users should use Win32DiskImager.
 Do not try to drag and drop or otherwise copy over the image without using dd or Win32DiskImager – it won’t work.
 If you’re still not clear on what to do, the community on the Raspberry Pi Wiki has written a guide for beginners on how to set up your SD card;
   * Plug in your WAN cable to the ethernet port on RPi and LAN cable to the USB-Ethernet adapter which must be connected to one of USB port;